-During the years ended December 31, 2014 and 2013, the Organization's management evaluated its tax positions to determine the existence of uncertainties, and did not note any matters that would require recognition or which may have an effect on its tax-exempt status.
+During the years ended December 31, 2015 and 2014, the Organization's management evaluated its tax positions to determine the existence of uncertainties, and did not note any matters that would require recognition or which may have an effect on its tax-exempt status.

-The Trust is no longer subject to U.S. federal tax audits on its Form 990 by taxing authorities for years ending prior to December 31, 2011.
+The Trust is no longer subject to U.S. federal tax audits on its Form 990 by taxing authorities for years ending prior to December 31, 2012.
 The years subsequent to this year contain matters that could be subject to differing interpretations of applicable tax laws and regulations.
 Although the outcome of tax audits is uncertain, the Trust believes no issues would arise.

 Prior to 2010, the Ranch filed a Form 1065 and related state return.
 As a disregarded entity, the Ranch did not file such returns for 2010.
 During 2011, due to the change in partnership, the Ranch began filing a Form 1065 and related state return again.
-The Ranch is no longer subject to U.S. federal and state income tax audits on its Form 1065 and related state return by taxing authorities for years prior to 2011 and 2010, respectively.
-The years subsequent to this year contain matters that could be subject to differing interpretations of applicable tax laws and reguations as it relates to the amount and/or timing of income, deductions, and tax credits.
-Although the outcome of tax audits is uncertain, the Organization believes no issues would arise.
+The Ranch is no longer subject to U.S. federal and state income tax audits on its Form 1065 and related state return by taxing authorities for years prior to 2012 and 2011, respectively.
+The years subsequent to these years contain matters that could be subject to differing interpretations of applicable tax laws and reductions as it relates to the amount and/or timing of income, deductions, and tax credits.
+Although the outcome of tax audits is uncertain, the Organization believes no significant material issues would arise.

-(4) FDIC and Concentration of Risk
+(4) Concentration of Credit Risk

 The Organization's cash demand deposits are held at several financial institutions at which deposits are insured up to \$250,000 per institution by the FDIC.
-As of December 31, 2014, such deposits exceeded the FDIC insurance limit by \$873,804.
+As of December 31, 2015, such deposits exceeded the FDIC insurance limit by \$1,439,737.

-During the year ended December 31, 2014, 95% of contributions receivable was from one donor.
-Additionally, 32% of total contributions and grants was from one donor.
+As of December 31, 2015 and 2014, 86% and 95%, respectively, of contributions receivable was from one donor.
+Additionally, during the years ended December 31, 2015 and 2014, 21% and 32%, respectively, of total contributions and grants was from one donor.